mtnbarreto/flask-base-api/README.md

 docker-compose exec flask-api python manage.py seed_db
 ```

-Finally test that everything works by executing the following curl command that tries to logged in using a user created by the seed_db command:
+Finally, test that everything works by executing the following curl command that tries to logged in using a user created by the seed_db command:

 ```bash
 curl -X POST "http://0.0.0.0/v1/auth/login" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"email\":\"a@a.com\",\"password\":\"password\"}"